 How all of these benefit needs are resolved going forward remains an open question.
 But what is clear is that things can’t continue as they are now.

-Just as employer-sponsored health care coverage became a part of American working life back in the 1940s in response to new economic conditions, we need a quick response to the rapidly evolving, 21st century gig economy.
+Just as employer-sponsored health care coverage became a part of American working life back in the 1940s in response to new economic conditions, we need a quick response to the rapidly evolving 21st-century gig economy.
 Low-cost health care coverage must be made available to gig workers.
-It makes no economic sense for Americans who added over $1 trillion to the economy in 2018 to be left out of affordable health care.
+It makes no economic sense for Americans who added more than $1 trillion to the economy in 2018 to be left out of affordable health care.

 The divide between our outdated systems based on old assumptions and the new economic realities must be bridged, and fast.
 The legislative arena is where the right protections for gig workers and the gig economy itself must be established.
 It begins with having access to low group rates for health care coverage and being able to write off all business-related expenses.